-Georgia election: Who is Stacey Abrams?
+First black female nominee for US governor

 Ms Abrams was raised in Gulfport, Mississippi, with her five siblings.

-She moved to Atlanta as a teenager with her parents, a college librarian and shipyard worker, who attended Emory University to study divinity and become United Methodist ministers.
+She moved to Atlanta as a teenager with her parents, a college librarian and shipyard worker who both attended Emory University to study divinity and become United Methodist ministers.

 It was in Georgia where she made her mark with a number of historic achievements.